zopefoundation/ZConfig/docs/writing-schema.rst

 **attribute** (**identifier**)
-    The name of the Python attribute which this key should be the value of on a :class`SectionValue` instance.
+    The name of the Python attribute which this key should be the value of on a :class:`SectionValue` instance.
 This must be unique within the immediate contents of a section type or schema.
 If this attribute is not specified, an attribute name will be computed by converting hyphens in the key name to underscores.